|

 girls and "honest and upright" for boys.

-FANNI:
+- FANNI:

-Variant of English Fanny, meaning "free."
+Variant spelling of English Fanny, meaning "French."

-FANNY:
+- FANNY:

-Pet form of English Frances, meaning "free."
+Pet form of English Frances, meaning "French."

-FANTINE:
+- FANTINE:

-"Childlike."
-Name of the mother of Cosette
+French name of the mother of Cosette

-was probably derived from the French word enfant "child."
+in Victor Hugo's Les Misérables, probably derived from the French word enfant

-Arabic name meaning "joy."
+(فراه): Arabic name meaning "joy."

-Feminine form of Arabic Farid, meaning
+(فريدة): Feminine form of Arabic Farid, meaning

 "unique."

-Arabic name meaning "happy."
+(فرحة): Arabic name meaning "happy."

-"Fern clearing."
-English habitational surname transferred to
+- FARLEY: English habitational surname transferred to

-FARRAH:
+- FARRAH:

-Variant of Arabic Farah, meaning "joy."
+Variant spelling of Arabic Farah, meaning "joy."

-Feminine form of Arabic Fathi, meaning
+(فتحيّة): Feminine form of Arabic Fathi, meaning

 "conqueror."

-Arabic name derived from fatama, meaning "abstainer," a word that is also used to refer to weaning
+fatama, meaning "abstainer," a word that is also used to refer to weaning

 infants.
 Fatima was the name of Muhammad's youngest daughter.

-FATIME: Albanian
+- FATIME: Albanian

 form of Arabic Fatima, meaning "abstainer."

-Arabic name meaning "fascinating, seductive."
+(فاتن): Arabic name meaning "fascinating, seductive."

-FATJETA:
+- FATJETA:

 Albanian name meaning